ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

 }
 ```
 ##### V. Optional: custome verify chain
 If the authenticate() function throws any exception, we may to handle it or just record it in the database.
-To implement it we can just assign tokenValidSuccessHandler and tokenValidFailureHandler.
-In the handler, all you need to do is to rewrite onAuthenticationSuccess and onAuthenticationFailure.
+To implement it we can just set tokenValidSuccessHandler and tokenValidFailureHandler.
+In the handler, you can rewrite onAuthenticationSuccess and onAuthenticationFailure with your own logic.
 ```java
 ...
     .and()